UN chief urges South Sudan’s parties to maintain ceasefire

 “It is therefore critical that progress is measured against the agreed benchmarks,” he added.

-Meanwhile, the UN Secretary General expressed serious concerns over reports of soldiers leaving cantonment sites owing to the lack of resources, requesting the parties to address this matter urgently.
+Meanwhile, the UN Secretary-General expressed serious concerns over reports of soldiers leaving cantonment sites owing to the lack of resources, requesting the parties to address this matter urgently.

-He further encouraged the parties to continue dialogue to resolve the issue of states and their boundaries, which is he described as “critical” to attainment of sustained peace in the war-torn nation.
+He further encouraged the parties to continue dialogue to resolve the issue of states and their boundaries, which is he described as “critical” to the attainment of sustained peace in the war-torn nation.

 “The parties must commit themselves to a process of negotiation, compromise and political settlement.
 To this end, I call upon the parties to agree to a defined process and mechanism to forge a way forward in the spirit of peace and compromise,” said Guterres.